Why It’s So Hard To Get A Santander Bank Business Line of Credit

 Reviewed or Audited Financials

-Santander Bank may require reviewed or audited financials from an accountant.
-This is different than the normal tax preparation that your company already does.
-They are much more detailed and are very costly.
-If not required at first, the bank might require more extensive financials during your yearly review.
+Santander may require you to provide reviewed or audited financials from an accountant.
+This is in addition to the business’s regular tax preparation.
+These financials are more detailed and costly to prepare.
+If they’re not required at first, the bank may require more extensive financials during your yearly review.

-Santander Bank’s SBA loan program
+Santander SBA Loans